hazelcast/hazelcast-reference-manual/src/FAQ.md

 ## How to get rid of "java.lang.OutOfMemoryError: unable to create new native thread"?

 If you encounter an error of `java.lang.OutOfMemoryError: unable to create new native thread`, it may be caused by exceeding the available file descriptors on your operating system, especially if it is Linux.
-This exception is usually thrown on a running node, after a period of time when the thread count exhausts the file descriptor availability.
+This exception is usually thrown on a running member, after a period of time when the thread count exhausts the file descriptor availability.

 The JVM on Linux consumes a file descriptor for each thread created.
 The default number of file descriptors available in Linux is usually 1024.
 If you have many JVMs running on a single machine, it is possible to exceed this default number.